AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Deploy Spoke Gateways
 **********************

-Now that we have set up an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VPCs using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.
+Now that we have set up an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VPCs using the `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.

 1. Navigate to Multi-Cloud Transit > Setup > Spoke > #1 Launch an Aviatrix Spoke Gateway.
 #.
 Deploy a Spoke Gateway (GW) in each of the Spoke VPCs using defaults while choose correct Account and VPC info